University of Padua: History

 From the fifteenth to the eighteenth century, the university was renowned for its research, particularly in the areas of medicine, astronomy, philosophy and law.
+At the time it was the most renowned school of medicine internationally.
 During this time, the university adopted the Latin motto: Universa universis patavina libertas (Paduan Freedom is Universal for Everyone).
-Nevertheless, the university had a turbulent history, and there was no teaching in 1237–61, 1509–17, 1848–50.
+Nevertheless, the university had a turbulent history, and there was no teaching in 1237–1261, 1509–1517, 1848–1850.

 The Botanical Garden of Padova, established by the university in 1545, is one of the oldest gardens of its kind in the world.
 Its alleged title of oldest academic garden is in controversy because the Medici created one in Pisa in 1544.
 In addition to the garden, best visited in the spring and summer, the university also manages nine museums, including a History of physics museum.

 The university began teaching medicine around 1250.
 It played a leading role in the identification and treatment of diseases and ailments, specializing in autopsies and the inner workings of the body.

 Since 1595, Padua's famous anatomical theatre drew artists and scientists studying the human body during public dissections.
 It is the oldest surviving permanent anatomical theatre in Europe.
 Anatomist Andreas Vesalius held the chair of Surgery and Anatomy (explicator chirurgiae) and in 1543 published his anatomical discoveries in De Humani Corporis Fabrica.
 The book triggered great public interest in dissections and caused many other European cities to establish anatomical theatres.

 On 25 June 1678, Elena Lucrezia Cornaro Piscopia, a Venetian noblewoman and mathematician, became the first woman to be awarded a Doctor of Philosophy degree.

 The university became one of the universities of the Kingdom of Italy in 1873, and ever since has been one of the most prestigious in the country for its contributions to scientific and scholarly research: in the field of mathematics alone, its professors have included such figures as Gregorio Ricci Curbastro, Giuseppe Veronese, Francesco Severi and Tullio Levi Civita.